jschrbr/food-hound/README.md

 ### Getting ingredients from API call

-The code below defines the search url using the recipe ID that is stored in the button value.
+The code below defines the search url using the recipe ID that is stored in the recipe card button value.

 ```js
 function getIngredients(id) {